malerba118/react-delta/README.md

 ### `useDeltaArray(array, options)`

 Determines the deltas of the values of the passed array.
 This is useful for watching many values at once.

+**Note**: Only the keys/values of the array passed during the first render will be observed.
+If an array of greater length is passed after the first render, the extra indexes will be ignored.
+For this reason, it is recommend that you explicitly pass array indexes (eg. `useDeltaArray([props.foo, props.bar])` as opposed to `useDeltaArray(Object.values(props))`).

 #### Signature
 ```tsx